teamhola/website/README.md

 Our production server should sync with the `built` branch in this repo.

-For our tech team members, you should be able to use `hexo g && hexo d` to deploy to that branch.

 ## Notes for website maintainers

+You should run `hexo g && hexo d` after your update.
+Don't forget to commit & push either.

+Sometimes your update don't apply to the online version immediately after your `hexo d`.
+Just try `hexo g && hexo d` again later.

 ### Adding a new event